LeonardoMeireles55/my_prompts/FAQ's.md

 # Frequently Asked Questions

 ## Git
+- How do I add changes to the last commit without changing the message?
+  `git commit --amend --no-edit`

 - Can I rebase commits interactively and change commit messages?
   Yes: `git rebase -i HEAD~N`, then change `pick` to `reword` for desired commits.